-Top news: Mayawati to skip Opposition meeting on CAA, protests, economy; Kejriwal may also boycott
+Top news: Retail inflation breaches RBI’s target, spikes to 7.35% in December

 The biggest stories of the day.

+Retail inflation rose to 7.35% in December from 5.54% the month before, government data showed on Monday.
+The rate of inflation exceeded the tolerance band of the Reserve Bank of India’s Monetary Policy Committee.
+At the current level, retail inflation is at its highest since July 2014.

-Opposition parties will hold a meeting in New Delhi on Monday to discuss the political situation in the country, especially in the backdrop of the economic downturn and the amended Citizenship Act.
-Interim Congress chief Sonia Gandhi is expected to chair the meeting.
-The Trinamool Congress and Bahujan Samaj Party will not attend the meeting.
-Some reports said the Aam Aadmi Party will also boycott it.
+Opposition parties held a meeting in New Delhi on Monday to discuss the political situation in the country, especially in the backdrop of the economic downturn and the amended Citizenship Act.
+The meeting was chaired by Congress leader Sonia Gandhi.
+Trinamool Congress, Bahujan Samaj Party, Aam Aadmi Party, and Shiv Sena were not present at the meeting.

 Meanwhile, a nine-judge Constitution bench of the Supreme Court will start hearing a clutch of 60 petitions related to the entry of women into Kerala’s Sabarimala temple on Monday.